 Oceanographers, marine geologists, and archeologists use echo sounders to investigate objects below the surfaces of bodies of water.
-An echo sounder consists of a transducer that sends out and receives sound waves.
+An echo sounder incorporates a transducer that sends out and receives sound waves.
 A signal is sent out and bounces back from a submerged surface.
 Scientists use the speed of sound in water and the time it takes for the signal to bounce back to calculate the depth of the object.
 The deeper the object, the longer it takes for the sound to return.
 A map of the ocean floor is made by sending out a series of “pings” in a grid pattern and recording the depths.
 Echo sounders use different frequencies to map different things on the ocean floor.

-- Use a Motion Detector to measure distances.
+- Use a motion detector to measure distances.

 - Map simulated ocean floors.